 It’s crucial to know what to expect when driving in terms of stopping distances on the roads – especially motorways when driving at a higher speed.

-It takes 23 meters to react and brake in dry conditions at 30mph, and with the average speed limit on a motorway being 70mph; it takes 96 meters to stop at this speed in these conditions.
-With this in mind, itís important to make sure you leave enough room between you and the car in front when driving at high speeds, to ensure there is a safe distance when needing to react and brake
+It takes 23 metres to react and brake in dry conditions at 30mph.
+At the average speed limit on a motorway of 70mph, it’d take 96 metres to stop in these conditions.
+With this in mind, to ensure safe braking distance in an emergency, you should be careful to leave enough room between you and the car in front when driving at high speeds.

-If you are driving in the rain, you need to give TWICE the distance between you and the car in front when it comes to instantly stopping at any speed.
-For example, if you’re driving at 70mph on the motorway, instead of 96 meters stopping distance, this will take 192 meters from start to finish.
-As the average British speed limit is 30mph, it will take 36 meters to stop in wet weather conditions.
-It is important to make sure you have your tyres checked for tyre treads and pressures so they are ready for all weather types.
+If you are driving in the rain, you need to leave twice the distance between you and the car in front in case you need to instantly stop at any speed.
+For example, if you’re driving at 70mph on the motorway, instead of 96 metres stopping distance, you’ll need 192 metres from start to finish.
+As the average British speed limit is 30mph, it will take 36 metres to stop in wet weather conditions.

-Itís important to know that when you are driving in snowy or icy conditions, the stopping distance compared to dry weather is a MASSIVE 10 times longer.
-We donít ever recommend driving at 70mph when the weather is like this, but what this means is that if you were driving at 70mph, it would take a staggering 771 meters to stop.
-Even at the speed of 20mph, it would take 120 meters to stop, so itís important to be extra vigilant in snow/icy conditions, leave a distance between the cars in front and make sure you have the correct winter tyres in preparation for all weather conditions.
+Even at the speed of 20mph, it would take 120m to stop, so it’s important to be extra vigilant in snowy and icy conditions.
+Leave a distance between the cars in front and make sure you have the correct winter tyres in preparation for all weather conditions.